SteveGoodenough/AoC-2020/README.md

 Part 2... just not enough time today to get on to it :(

+A day later, came back to it and got the answer but this code needs refactoring heavily.
+My solution for reading the 8 directions for the first non space is just horrible.

 ## day 12

 At first I thought this was going to be complex with 0-360 degrees with the turn left/right but looking at the data showed it was all in 90, 180, 270 values so could keep to tracking the offsets in whole numbers.